RKL13/BS_epsilon/MD_Marketing_Mix_Modeling_Kubler/README.md

 - plt.stackplot helps for area charts

 - 🏅A special mention to Part 1, Cell 29, which is an exquisite manipulation 🏅

+- OptunaSearchCV() allows a fine tuning in between GridSearchCV() and RandomSearchCV()

+- convolve2d is used to modelize the Carry Over Effect of an advertising